csecht/opencv-contour-utility/README.md

 </sub>

 The intention is to help OpenCV users understand the pertinent parameters and value ranges needed to identify objects.

+# HEADS UP:
+IN PROGRESS: Modules are not executing properly in Windows.
+A fix is in the works for version 0.0.2.
 ## edge_it.py
 The module `edge_it.py` uses Canny edge detection, cv2.Canny, as the basis to identify contours.
 ## thresh_it.py